 Arquette’s Malcolm, who Phoebe tries to “cure” of his stalking tendencies, is presented as a “harmless” type of stalker; the guy who will take notes from a distance, write poems – and oh yeah, follow you around the fucking city on a timed schedule.
-There’s literally nothing appealing about him, so Friends writer Wil Calhoun’s script tries to play on the assumed immaturity of Malcolm as an endearing point; he just needs to learn a little bit how to be an adult, even though he’s clearly pushing 30 and has an active restraining order on him (which he seems to be coherent and not angry about, which means he knows what he’s doing).
+There’s literally nothing appealing about him, so the script (credited to Wil Calhoun) tries to play on the assumed immaturity of Malcolm as an endearing point; he just needs to learn a little bit how to be an adult, even though he’s clearly pushing 30 – and again, already has a restraining order against him, a bit that makes the whole endeavor tough to swallow.

-It’s just not funny, whether Friends is trying to play it for farce, or for sincerity; none of it works, and neither of the actors feel like they want to sell the story convincingly.
+It’s just not funny, whether Friends is trying to play it for farce, or for sincerity; none of it works, and neither of the actors feel like they event want to sell the story convincingly.
 Combine those factors into a show that’s filmed on a live stage, and you can feel all the oxygen leave the room the second the needle hits vinyl on the A-story of “The One with the Jam”.
-Frankly, it’s fucking embarrassing, a plot with little to no value in expanding, or even tangentially exploring, Phoebe’s character – which, given how often she draws the short stick in Friends plot hierarchies, almost feels like a double missed opportunity.
+Frankly, it’s fucking embarrassing, a plot with little to no value in expanding, or even tangentially exploring, Phoebe’s character amongst the insanity – which, given how often she draws the short stick in Friends plot hierarchies, almost feels like a double missed opportunity.